 The sixth and final step of the process, offered exclusively at Aardwolf Security, is a free retesting, once the client has actioned their software system solutions, to make sure that their infrastructure weaknesses have been resolved correctly and completely.

 Computer-based devices have become increasingly central to our lives, it is important to ensure that these devices cannot be exploited to allow for an adversary to potentially steal or destroy data.
 And, as software systems are becoming more complex, the need for security testing is undeniable.

 Aardwolf security have been helping protect and secure SMEs against cybercriminals since 2015.
-With an exclusive focus on penetration testing, and CREST certification, Aardwolf Security has the expertise you need to improve your cybersecurity posture and prevent you from becoming a victim of cybercrime.
+With an exclusive focus on penetration testing from CREST qualified penetration testers, Aardwolf Security has the expertise you need to improve your cybersecurity posture and prevent you from becoming a victim of cybercrime.